Hierarchical reinforcement learning for in-hand robotic manipulation using Davenport chained rotations: Discussion

-As mentioned in Sections \ref{sec:int} and \ref{sec:rw}, HER is able to successfully solve this task when being trained for $38\times 10^7$ time-steps and using 19 CPU cores generating simulated experience in parallel, one worker for each core \cite{her_results}.
-Translated to days, this equates to approximately 30 days of training.
+As mentioned in Sections \ref{sec:int} and \ref{sec:rw}, HER+DDPG is able to successfully solve this task when being trained for $38\times 10^7$ time-steps and using 19 CPU cores generating simulated experience in parallel, one worker for each core \cite{her_results}.
+Translated to days, this equates to approximately 30 days of training when using an Intel Core i7-6850K CPU @ 3.60GHz.
 Considering the sensitivity of reinforcement learning models to hyperparameter selection, this becomes an issue when computing resources are scarce \cite{hyperparameters}.
-Instead, our method is trained using a single CPU with no parallelization, and the training takes less than one day (three days if adding the training time of all the primitive skills, or two days if only considering the training time of the primitive skills used to perform one arbitrary 3D rotation, such as $z-y-z$).
+Instead, our method is trained using the same CPU model with no parallelization, and the training of each primitive skill takes less than one day.